sysirq/note/安全研究/漏洞分析/Fortinet/FortiGate/关于无法通过漏洞植入GDB的调试方法研究.md

 00000030: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 00000040: 0000 0000 0000 0000 0000 0000 0000 0000  ................
 ```

+As we anticipated, patterns were evident even within the first 80 bytes.
+The cleartext image began with a series of six null bytes, followed by a single byte value, five more null bytes, then four “magic bytes” that seemed to serve the purpose of a file signature.
+The next 32 bytes comprised part of the image name (with at least 30 printable characters) and were followed by 32 null bytes.

+We compared the headers of several cleartext images and found this pattern to be remarkably consistent.
+We were able to confirm that the magic bytes were always present and immediately followed by the letters “FG” (if the product was FortiGate).
+The rest of the image name was not always formatted consistently, but always contained the word “build.”
+Null bytes from offsets 48 to 79 were consistent as well.

+One important thing we noted, however, was that this “file header” did not always appear at the beginning of the file.
+Several firmware images had one or more blocks with other content (often just null bytes) preceding it, but this header always appeared at a 512-byte block boundary somewhere in the file.

+代码：

 ```python
 #!/usr/bin/env python3